Moving to Guyana Guide

 Guyana’s identity is a mix of Indian, African, European and Caribbean influences.
 Colonial rule and the country’s history of diverse immigrant groups calling the country home means that life in Guyana is unlike anywhere else.
 Despite the citizens of Guyana having differences in culture, religion and beliefs, they are all united by sharing a similar way of life and love of socialising and relationships.

 Guyana may be a South American country but it is considered a mainland territory of the Caribbean and this is most noticeable on the West Coast.
-Cuisine, relaxing and celebrations are all Caribbean style and many who identify as Caribbean often refer to themselves as Afro-Guyanese and are mostly Christian.
+Cuisine, relaxing and celebrations are all Caribbean style and many who identify as the Caribbean often refer to themselves as Afro-Guyanese and are mostly Christian.
 Generally, everyone born in Guyana refers to themselves as Guyanese, but they recognise that they are not wholly African, Indian, Portuguese, Dutch or British.
-Expats will also hear the term Indian-Guyanese being used too in reference to the Guyanese population of Indian decent, many who are Hindus or Muslims.
+Expats will also hear the term Indian-Guyanese being used too in reference to the Guyanese population of Indian descent, many of whom are Hindus or Muslims.

 Much of Guyana’s unique culture and diverse population is explained in its history.
 The country was a Dutch colony in the 17th century before it was claimed by Britain in 1815.
 Before this, Spain had seized control of Guyana in the early 1600s, before claiming the country unattractive and moving on.
 Slavery is a huge part of Guyana’s past and is the reason for such a melting pot of cultures today.
 Slavery was abolished in 1834 and many of the Indian, African and Chinese descendants continued residing in Guyana and their descendants still call the nation home today.